bilus/reforms/README.md

 ```

 1. We're passing `data` to bind the form fields to and `ui-state` where validation results will be stored.
 There's no technical reason we cannot use `data` for this but separating this makes it cleaner.
 You can also store validation errors in local state (see the FAQ below).
-2. Note that we're using `form` from `om-forms.validation` and that it takes an extra argument (3).
+2. Note that we're using `form` from `reforms.validation` and that it takes an extra argument (3).
 3. This is the cursor used to store validation errors.
-4. Again, we use the helpers from `om-forms.validation` not `om-forms.core`.
+4. Again, we use the helpers from `reforms.validation` not `reforms.core`.
 5. Here we call our function which will perform validation

 Here's the sign up function.
 It shows an alert if data validates: